lupulvp/lab_ITnC_forensics/README.md

 - Window 10 VM `vagrant:vagrant`
 - Windows Server 2022 VM `Administrator:Somepassword2023@#$`

-At this point you have a Windows 10 Enterprise 22H2 virtual machine

 ### Notes
 - adjust number of CPUs and amount of memory depending on your local resources in `config.yaml` file